fermentationist/devicon-react-svg/README.md

 ---
 ## Credits

+**devicon-react-svg** was made by Dennis Hodges who, while reasonably clever and curious, does not purport to be an expert at anything, let alone SVG or React.
+In using it, please know that it was created for autodidactic purposes, and no claims are made about its integrity, security, or utility.

 Thank you to [Theodore Vorillas](https://www.vorillaz.com/), who created the font and icon collection that this component is based on, and which is the source of all of the svg path data used in this package.